singnet/dev-portal/docs/ai-developers/mpe.md

 The Multi-party Escrow (MPE) smart contract API and the payment channel together enable payments in the SingularityNet platform with a minimal number of on-Blockchain interactions between AI Consumers and AI service providers.

-The MPE contract comprises two main functionalities which includes:
+The MPE contract comprises two main functions, which includes:

 1. A wallet with a deposit and withdraw function.
 2. A set of the simple (“atomic”) unidirectional payment channels between clients and service providers and support functions for controlling these channels.